alexsteinerde/docker-client-swift/README.md

 <details>
   <summary>Create a container: basic</summary>

+  Note: you will also need to start it for the container to actually run.
   ```swift
   let image = try await docker.images.pullImage(byName: "hello-world", tag: "latest")
   let id = try await docker.containers.create(image: image)